 The best approach is to simply make sunscreen a part of your morning routine: Don't leave the bathroom without it.
 Just think of applying sunscreen as being as crucial as brushing your teeth, because it is.
 Your healthy, young-looking skin will thank you for it.

-For more information on sunscreen and related topics, look over the links on the next page.
+For more information on sunscreen and related topics, look over the links below.